Apply for Student Disability Services

-The documentation submitted to our office should be current according to the guidelines for documentation, comprehensive and include the following:
+The documentation submitted to our office should be comprehensive and current according to the guidelines for documentation.
+Documentation should include the following:

 The professional making the diagnosis of a disability should be an appropriately trained evaluator, such as a physician, psychologist, psychiatrist or educational diagnostician.
 For example, an audiologist would diagnose a hearing impairment; a psychiatrist, psychologist or clinical social worker would diagnose a psychological disability.
 Documentation from a family member or family friend is not acceptable.